Phil-Pfister/Phils_Note_Taker/README.md

   ## Credits
   ------------------
   The front end of this application was provided by the Rice Bootcamp course.
 I was aided in the backend by [Expressjs](https://expressjs.com/) docs and [MDN](https://developer.mozilla.org/en-US/) docs.
+I also recieved troubleshooting assistance from David Gaither through the AskBCS learning assistant chat in Slack.

   ## Contact Information
   -------------------------